 - Engaging ATS members to participate in global initiatives

 With such a diverse membership, how does ATC – or any life sciences research center for that matter – effectively communicate its research and education among all its members?
 Simply put, translation and localization play a key role.
 Not only must their published documents and guidelines go through a rigorous translation process, but they sometimes need to be localized to be clearly understood by a specific cultural or regional group.
-In the west, for example, smoking is the most common cause for chronic obstructive pulmonary disease (COPD).
-However, in other parts of the world, the main cause is likely due to cooking fumes or even sandstorms such as is the case in the Middle East or in Sub-Saharan Africa.
-It is of critical importance then, that all research documentation is accurately translated to reflect these differences.3
+In the west, for example, smoking is the most common cause of the chronic obstructive pulmonary disease (COPD).
+However, in other parts of the world, the main cause is likely due to cooking fumes or even sandstorms, such as is the case in the Middle East or in Sub-Saharan Africa.
+It is of critical importance that all research documentation is accurately translated to reflect these differences.3

-Outside of the medical research field, it is equally as important for all organizations within the life sciences field to invest in professional translation services.
+Outside of the medical research field, it is equally important for all organizations within the life sciences field to invest in professional translation services.